langb/ioBroker.javascript/README.md

     '''name\[commonAttr=something1\]\(enumName=something2\){nativeName=something3}\[id=idfilter\]\[state.id=idfilter\]'''

 name can be: state, channel or device
-"idfilter" can have wildcards '*'
+"something1", "something2", "something3" and "idfilter" can have wildcards '*' or a regular expression.
+A regular expression have to start with a / and end with a /.
+It could be extended by an optional modifier (e.g. /Windows/i or /windows/).

 Prefixes ***(not implemented - should be discussed)*** :
  # - take by name and not by id